leomotta121/VUTTR/README.md

 - `[POST] /signup` : Create a new user
 - `[POST] /signin` : Sign in a user

-A better docmentation can be found [here](https://github.com/leomotta121/VUTTR/blob/master/docs/output.html).
+Better documentation can be found [here](https://github.com/leomotta121/VUTTR/blob/master/docs/output.html).
 Download the html file and open on your browser.
+Or read the [Markdown](https://github.com/leomotta121/VUTTR/blob/master/docs/documentation.apib)